Xiaobin-Gao/INFO6205_FP-Generic_Algorithms/README.md

 ### Topic: Genetic Algorithms For Image
   Give a black-and-white picture and return a picture that looks like the orignal one.
 ### Implement
-*  Search all pixels of an input picture and save all black points' location information as the target.
+* Search all pixels of an input image and save all black dots’ location information as the target.
-*  For memory and time saving consideration, we compress the picture to get a smaller target.
+* For saving memory and time, we compress the picture into a smaller one.
-*  To initialize population for the first generation, 1000 point sets are randomly produced as individuals.
+* To initialize population for the first generation, we randomly generated 1000 points to set as individuals.
-*  To calculate an individual's fitness, use 1/distance, where distance means the totoal distance of all points in the individual to its corresponding points in the target.
+* Then calculate the total distances of every points in an individual to the target.
+* Use multiplication of inverse for the distance to calculate the fitness, then sum all individuals’ fitness as all .
-*  Sum all individuals' fitness as population's total fitness and then calculate the weight of every individual' fitness relative to that total fitness value.
+* individuals’s total fitness in a generation and then calculate the weight of every individual’s fitness relative to the total fitness value.
-*  Survive half of the population to the next generation.
+* We make 50% possibility for the survival.
-*  Use the fitness weight value to select two best individuals and then select better one as father.
-Repeat the same process to select mother.
+* Use the fitness weighted value to select two individuals and then select the individual with better fitness as father, as well as for the mother.
+One pair of father and mother will generation 2 childs.
-*  To convert phenotype to genetype, convert every point in an individual to an 8-byte array; To convert genetype to phenotype, convert every 8-byte array in an individual to a point.
-*  Crossover two genes and mutation are in the process.
+* Crossover two genes and we have a probability for them to mutate.
+Use multi-thread for faster speed.
-*  Generate the next genration and their gene.
+* Generate the next generation and their genes.
+The next generation will have a 1% possibly to reduce one individual for the protecting of diversity.
+* If the average weight of the fitness is very close to the best weight of the fitness, we make a big mutation for each individual.
-*  repeat all these steps about 1000 times.
+* Repeat all these steps for 5000 times.
-*  Get the result and draw an picture every 100 generations, log for each generation.
+* Get the result and draw the image every 100 generations, log for each generation.